chazzka/clanekforest/clanek.md

 - the path_length is obtained as depth of a leaf as $h(P_a) = 8.04$.
 - [ ] TODO: TADY VYPOCET TOHO H? - toto je jen ukazka, cisla jsou spatne
 - the path_length is obtained as $h_T(P_b) = 3 + c(4) = 3+ 2 \cdot (H_3 - \frac{3}{4}) = 3 +2 \cdot [\bigl(1 + \frac{1}{2} + \frac{1}{3}\bigr) - \frac{3}{4}] = \frac{31}{6}$
-Remember, the deeper the point, the more regular it is, so the path length of 6 was deep enough for the point to be assigned regular.
+This was sufficient for the point the be classified novelty.
+Thanks to the ranges evaluation, we were able to
 ## example 2 - original approach
 Consider the example from Figure X - outlier.
 Suppose again the evaluation of datapoint $P_a = [368.0,79.15]$: